-How to apply - 1 Applications must be made using the Common Application Form from your home borough by Tuesday 31 October 2023. - 2 In addition, the Supplementary Information Form obtainable via the school website (dunraven.org.uk/525/ admissions) must be submitted directly to Dunraven School by Tuesday 31 October 2023.
-However, you are encouraged to submit your application by Friday 20 October 2023.
-Open sessions Tuesday 19 September 5.30-8pm (talks at 5.30pm, 6.15pm and 7pm) Thursday 21 September 9.15-10.30am (talk at 10.30am) Saturday 23 September 9.15-10.30am (talk at 10.30am) Thursday 28 September 9.15-10.30am (talk at 10.30am) See our website dunraven.org.uk for full details, pre-booking may be required Admission banding test date Saturday 18 November 2023
+How to apply - 1 Applications must be made using the Common Application Form from your home borough by Thursday 31 October 2024. - 2 In addition, the Supplementary Information Form obtainable via the school website (dunraven.org.uk/525/ admissions) must be submitted directly to Dunraven School by Thursday 31 October 2024.
+However, you are encouraged to submit your application by Friday 25 October 2024.
+Open sessions Tuesday 17 September 5.15-7.45pm (talks at 5.30pm, 6.15pm and 7pm) Thursday 19 September 9.15-10.30am (talk at 10.30am) Saturday 21 September 9.15-10.30am (talk at 10.30am) Tuesday 24 September 9.15-10.30am (talk at 10.30am) See our website dunraven.org.uk for full details.

+Admission banding test date Saturday 16 November 2024

 The Elmgreen School is a popular oversubscribed, high performing co-educational 11-18 secondary school.
 We are part of the Dunraven Educational Trust.
 We offer a welldesigned and flexible curriculum and the highest standards of teaching and learning, delivered within an atmosphere of mutual respect and personal achievement.
-As you walk though the door the sign tells you that Elmgreen 'Everyone Achieves.'
+As you walk though the door the sign tells you that at Elmgreen 'Everyone Achieves.'
 As the country's first parent promoted school 'The Elmgreen Way' is integral to all of our structures.
 When you walk around the school you can feel the positive, welcoming atmosphere the school is so proud of.
 Students, families and staff love the school.
 At The Elmgreen School there is something different, something special about the way: We look after ourselves: We look after each other; We look after our school and We look after our community".
 The school's curriculum has been developed to provide stimulating academic and vocational opportunities, meeting the needs of all students.
 At The Elmgreen School we set challenging targets and then we ensure they are met or exceeded.
-Great importance is also attached to pursuing skills and interests through a wide range of extension and extra-curricular activities.
+Great importance is also attached to pursuing skills and interests through a wide range of extension and extracurricular activities.

+Learning

-Learning We pride ourselves on the quality of our transition.
+We pride ourselves on the quality of our transition.
 All students benefit from an excellent primary/ secondary transition programme and an outstanding Key Stage 3 curriculum.
 There is a clear emphasis on a broad and balanced curriculum with English, Maths and Science complemented by our strong Humanities and Arts offer.
 This excellent curriculum offers a breadth and depth of learning.
 The broad range of personalised pathways at 14 to 19 is designed to enable maximum attainment.
 The school creates a rich experience for all our students from Mandarin and Classics to Dance and debating.
 The progress of all students is closely monitored and tracked with regular and meaningful feedback to families.
 Particular support is given to those

+34 SECTION 2 / SCHOOLS